Making A Career Change To Data Science With Limited Or No Coding Skills? Here Are Some Tips

 While there is no denying the fact that coding skills are essential in data science, this domain is more than just coding.
 Do not let your lack of coding experience keep you from becoming a data science professional.

 If you want to make a career change to data science with limited or no coding skills, here are 6 tips to help you take the plunge:

-1. Identify and Sharpen the Skills You Already Have
+1. Identify And Sharpen the Skills You Already Have

-Although organizations would appreciate a data scientist who is good at programming, they tend to lean towards candidates who bring a diverse set of skills to the table.
+Although organizations would appreciate a data science professional who is good at programming, they tend to lean towards candidates who bring a diverse set of skills to the table.
 You might already have an impressive skill set - for instance, your statistical skills might be impeccable, your math might be on point, your analytical and visual skills could be unparalleled.
 That is, you are more desirable than a professional who specializes in programming.
 So while you learn to program, it is also advisable to perfect the skills that you already have in your arsenal.